smart-home/smarthome-deployment/README.md

 * smart-home/smart-home-config
 * smart-home/smarthome-deployment-blobs

+And one with read access to the following repositories at the path `roles/hub-pull/files/smarthome-services` (can be the same, a symlink...):

+* smart-home/smarthome-deployment
+* smart-home/smarthome-deployment-blobs

 NOTE: these playbooks have been tested with passwordless keyfile access to both GitHub and EC2.
 They might get stuck with password prompts.
 Consider using `ssh-agent`.

 ## EC2